Biking and Hiking New Zealand - 08 Taupo, Palmy, Marlborough Sounds

 Te Manaroa (Mana — Charismatic, Roa-long lasting) spring has the largest discharge of boiling water in New Zealand, whereby boiling water is discharged at a rate of between 40-50 litres per second at a temperature of 98 degrees Celsius.
 The depth of the spring is unknown but it is generally thought by geologists that the Waikite Valley system is hydrologically connected to the nearby Wai-o-tapu geothermal field by way of an underground cold water river that then combines with the main column of deeper bicarbonate laden, higher temperatures geothermal fluids before discharging itself here in Waikite Valley.
 It is also thought that the springs are barometrically controlled; hence Te Manaroa is less active when the air pressure is low and more active when the air pressure is high.
 Microorganisms found in geothermal hot water systems are believed to be closely related the very first life like forms to appear on earth.
 They are known as extremophiles due to their ability to survive in very extreme conditions!

-Departed at 6:30 am from the hotpot in Waikaiti Valley and met a nice girl hiking the Te Araroa long-distance trail, who had camped overnight near the Waiotapu mud pool.
-Arrived in Taupo by 11 am and set up the tent with a view of the lake.
-The snow-capped volcanoes were visible in the distance.
-Explored the Huka Falls on the west side and enjoyed a mountain bike ride on a single trail back.
-Ended the day with a barbecue of beef steak and cider, covering 85 km in four and a half hours.
-Weather for the next two days seems not to good, Tongariro crossing was canceled for tomorrow and Monday does not look any better, so I may just head south and come back mid January to see the volcanoes.
+I left Waikite Valley at 6:30 a.m. after another quick soak in the hot pools and met a nice girl hiking Te Araroa, who had camped near the Waiotapu mud pools.
+I arrived in Taupō by 11 a.m. and set up the tent with a view of the lake.
+In the distance, the volcanoes were snow-capped.
+Later I visited Huka Falls on the west side and enjoyed a short mountain bike ride back on a single track.
+In the evening: beef steak on the barbecue and cider.
+Today: 85 km in four and a half hours.
+The weather forecast for the next two days did not look good.
+The Tongariro Crossing had already been cancelled for tomorrow, and Monday looked no better, so I began to think I might simply head south and return in mid-January for the volcanoes.

 Waiotapu